-The table below lists the current and historical price-earnings ratio and CAPE ratio of the Nikkei 225 index and of the Japanese stock market as a whole (calculated using all public Japanese companies listed on the Tokyo Stock Exchange).
-The trailing price-earnings ratio of the Nikkei 225 index is currently 13.87 and the CAPE ratio is 22.04 (12/31/2022).
+The table below lists the current and historical price-earnings ratio and CAPE ratio of the Nikkei 225 index.
+The trailing price-earnings ratio of the Nikkei 225 index is currently 18.09 and the CAPE ratio is 26.39 (July 1st, 2023).
+The Nikkei is one of the most widely recognized stock market indices in Japan.
+It tracks the performance of the largest and most actively traded companies listed on the Tokyo Stock Exchange (TSE).

 For the latest data, check the data subscriptions provided by Siblis Research.